Rebecca A. Morrison House

 There is no charge (other than a $10 key deposit) to stay at the Morrison House, however, donations are encouraged.
 Learn more about the Morrison House by reading our frequently asked questions.

 The Rebecca A. Morrison House is a service provided by the Salina Regional Health Foundation and the Salina Regional Health Center Service Auxiliary.
 For more information about the Morrison House, please call (785)-452-7500.

 Frequently Asked Questions

-The Morrison House provides lodging for the primary caregiver or family member who must travel from outside Salina to be near a loved one who is a patient at the Salina Regional Health Center, Salina Surgical Center and patients receiving radiation treatment at the Tammy Walker Cancer Center.
+The Morrison House provides lodging for the primary caregiver or family member who must travel from outside Salina to be near a loved one who is a patient at Salina Regional Health Center, or a patient receiving radiation treatment at Tammy Walker Cancer Center.
 Guests are admitted on a first-come, first-served basis without regard to race, color, cultural heritage, religion, marital status, financial status, or gender.
 Only one guest room will be assigned for each patient.
 The facility is accessible to people with disabilities.

 The house is funded through contributions to the Salina Regional Health Foundation.
 There is no daily charge, however, donations are needed and gratefully accepted to maintain continued operation of the home.
 A $10 key deposit is required at the time of registration.

 Guests staying at the Morrison House must be referred through the Health Center’s Emergency Department or regular registration.
 Guests may check into the house between 7 a.m. and 9 p.m., seven days a week.